Skrinz/Financial_Tracker/README.md

 - LAURENZ MESIAH A. PALANAS

 #Forked#
-# Enterpise Architecture IS3105
+# Enterprise Architecture IS3105

-## SHEPHER'S LEDGER
+## SHEPHERD'S LEDGER

 ### *members:*
 - CARL FRANCOISE A. CABAS